 Hot Issues are major national STI policy priorities, as self-reported by countries in their responses to the OECD STIO 2014 policy questionnaire.

-South Africa’s business R&D input and innovation output are lowby OECD standards (Panel 1d, e, f, g).
-BERD decreased in both absolute terms and as a share of GDP over 2008-11 (the latest year for which data are available).
-To address the longstanding problem of business R&D investment, the policy mix (or instruments) for promoting business-sector R&D and innovation continues to receive increased focus.
-The R&D tax incentives, which were significantly enhanced in 2006, now provide 150% in tax deductions on R&D expenditure incurred by firms of all sizes that undertake R&D in the country.
-The Industry Innovation Partnership (IIP) programme aims to foster government- business co-funding of R&D and innovation with a budget of USD 88 million (ZAR 500 million) for 2013-15.
+South Africa’s business R&D input and innovation output are low by OECD standards, and BERD decreased in both absolute terms and as a share of GDP over 2009 12.
+The latest national business survey (2014) shows, however, some improvement in business R&D investment.
+The policy mix for promoting business-sector R&D and innovation has remained stable, and receives continuous attention.
+R&D tax incentives provide 150% in tax deductions on the R&D expenditure incurred by firms of all sizes that undertake R&D in the country.
+A total of 914 applications were received between 2012 and 2015.
 The Support Programme for Industrial Innovation (SPII) supports technology development through matching grants for the late developmental or early commercialisation phases.
-The Technology Localisation Programme is a supply-side scheme that provides a suite of tailor-made technology interventions to develop local technology and innovation capabilities and to improve the competitiveness of the manufacturing sector in areas linked to public procurement, with a budget of USD 84.7 million (ZAR 500 million) over 2014-17.
-The Competitive Supplier Development Programme (CSDP), driven by state-owned companies with support from DST, gives local enterprises technology support to strengthen their ability to supply competitively to large public procurement projects and foreign multinationals.
+The Technology Localisation Programme is a supply-side scheme that provides a suite of tailor-made technology interventions to develop local technology and innovation capabilities and to improve the competitiveness of the manufacturing sector in areas linked to public procurement; it has a budget of USD 84.7 million (ZAR 500 million) over 2014 17.
+The Competitive Supplier Development Programme (CSDP), driven by state-owned companies with support from the DST, gives local enterprises technology support to strengthen their ability to supply competitively to large public procurement projects and foreign multinationals.